nicolamarchiotto/Myoelectric-Controller-Estimation/README.md

 * From the cleaned data, 80% of the experiments was used for the estimation, 20% for the testing
 * Save the best controller C_best

-The script compared the different estimation methods, the estimation from the single experiment was choosen to advance with the study
+The estimation from the single experiment was choosen to advance in the project

-4) In the multipleExpEstimation.m, the following techniques were tried:
+# multipleExpEstimation.m
+Script were main work for estimation was performed, actions performed in this script

-The experiments were extracted from logs_eval_gains_2019_10_09_10_18__2020_06_26_30, session containing multiple sessions of experiments
+* The experiments were extracted from logs_eval_gains_2019_10_09_10_18__2020_06_26_30, session containing multiple sessions of experiments

-The controller C and whole model W were estimated using the single experiment technique explained in point 3) The data were cleaned in the same way explained at point 2)
+* The controller C and whole model W were estimated using the single experiment technique explained in point 3)
+* The data were cleaned in the same way explained at point 2)

-The best controller and whole model W were chosen testing on all the experiment set
+* The best controller and whole model W were chosen testing on all the experiment set

-From the best model W, the controller was extracted using algebraic operations
+* From the best model W, the controller was extracted using algebraic operations

-The best Controller and the controller extracted from W were tested on the simulink architectures
+* The best Controller and the controller extracted from W were tested on the simulink architectures

-5) The goal of the study is try to estimate a controller which adapts well to all the architectures

 Link to external resources:
 Davide Constanzi's PhD Thesis: https://iris.univr.it/handle/11562/1061781